SoCal Blasted With Gusty Winds and Mountain Snow

 Drivers and pedestrians should be on the lookout for possible falling branches and power lines until the wind event comes to an end.

-Aerial video from Sky 5 showed a tree in Altadena had come crashing down onto some power lines in the area.
+Aerial video from Sky 5 on Monday morning showed a tree in Altadena had come crashing down onto some power lines in the area.

 A wind advisory for parts of the Inland Empire and Orange County will continue until 4 p.m.
-Tuesday for 20 to 30 mph winds with gusts around 55 mph, according to the Weather Service.
+Tuesday for 20 to 30 mph winds, with gusts around 55 mph, according to the Weather Service.

 Some mountain and canyon areas could see gusts as high as 70 mph.